-Welcome to the castle of Azay-le-Rideau, a gem of the Loire Valley that was inspired by the Italian Renaissance.
-Built during the reign of Francis I, this is a royal castle but was built on a very human scale, and is certainly one of the most well-known French historical sites.
-Welcoming over 300,000 visitors every year, it is also a masterpiece of the nineteenth century, and has been classified as a historical monument since 1907.
+Welcome to the Azay-le-Rideau Castle, a charming gem of the Loire Valley inspired by Italian Renaissance architecture.
+Built during the reign of King Francis I, this royal edifice with its human-scale dimensions is undoubtedly one of the most well-known French monuments.
+Welcoming over 3,000,000 visitors each year, it also stands as a landscaped jewel of the 19th century, classified as a historical monument since 1907.

 January to March: 10 a.m. to 5:15 p.m.